christopheryoung/chrisyoung/site/prose/blog/posts/2006-07-11_diocles_of_carystus_and_the_cucumbers_of_antioch.markdown

 philosophy.
 The dedication of scientific works to princes and other powerful men is a custom which begins shortly before Alexander's time and throws much light on the relations of philosophical schools and politics.
-Moreover, in one of Diocles' books the cucumbers of of Antioch were recommended. <i>Antioch was founded in the year 300 B.C.
+Moreover, in one of Diocles' books the cucumbers of Antioch were recommended. <i>Antioch was founded in the year 300 B.C.
 Thus Diocles wrote his book in the third, not in the beginning of the fourth century</i>.</blockquote>I love the relentless accumulation of detail, some of it not entirely relevant, building until it